 Unverricht-Lundborg disease (EPM1) is an autosomal recessive progressive myoclonus disease caused by mutations in the cystatin B (CSTB) gene mapped to chromosome 21q22.3.
 Most patients are homozygous for the expanded dodecamer repeat mutation alleles, but a few other EPM1-associated mutations have also been identified.
 Unverricht-Lundborg disease is characterized by recurrent stimulus-sensitive myoclonic and generalized tonic-clonic seizures and mild slowly progressive ataxia.
 Myoclonic seizures are severe and continuous and tend to be triggered by movement, stress, and sensory stimuli.
 The age of onset is between 9 and 13 years, and the condition is relatively frequent in the Baltic region, especially Finland, and Mediterranean countries.
 In this update, the author details developments in molecular genetics and improvement of pharmacological treatments of Unverricht-Lundborg disease.
 An important aspect of management is to avoid use of contraindicated antiepileptic drugs, such as phenytoin, carbamazepine, gabapentin, lamotrigine, pregabalin, tiagabine, or vigabatrin.
-Of the newer antiepileptic drugs, levetiracetam, zonisamide, and probably topiramate are the first choice of treatment, often in combination with valproate, clonazepam, clobazam, and piracetam.
+Of the newer antiepileptic drugs, levetiracetam, zonisamide, perampanel, and topiramate are the first choice of treatment, often in combination with valproate, clonazepam, clobazam, and piracetam.

 • Unverricht-Lundborg disease (EPM1) is an autosomal recessive progressive myoclonic epilepsy.

-• It manifests with stimulus-sensitive myoclonic jerks, generalized tonic-clonic seizures, slowly progressive ataxia, and mild intellectual dysfunction.
+• It manifests with action and stimulus-sensitive myoclonic jerks, generalized tonic-clonic seizures, slowly progressive ataxia, and mild intellectual dysfunction.
 Myoclonic seizures, the main disabling symptoms, are severe and continuous and tend to be triggered by movement, stress, and sensory stimuli.

 • It is caused mainly by homozygous dodecamer repeat extension mutation in the cystatin B (CSTB) gene mapped to chromosome 21q22.3.
 Thus, the diagnosis can be confirmed by appropriate molecular genetic testing.

-• Valproate, clonazepam, clobazam, piracetam, and, more recently, levetiracetam, zonisamide, and topiramate are the main antiepileptic agents.
+• Valproate, clonazepam, clobazam, piracetam, and, more recently, levetiracetam, zonisamide, perampanel, and topiramate are the main antiepileptic agents.
 Nearly all other antiepileptic drugs are contraindicated.

 Historical note and terminology